The ultimate guide to Apple Watch safety features

 Wrist Temperature

-Currently only available on the Apple Watch Series 8 and Ultra, the Wrist Temperature feature uses two temperature sensors (one near the skin and one just under the display) to sample your skin’s temperature every five seconds.
+Currently only available on the Apple Watch Series 8, 9 and Ultra 1 and 2, the Wrist Temperature feature uses two temperature sensors (one near the skin and one just under the display) to sample your skin’s temperature every five seconds.
 It then plots each night’s average temperature in the iPhone Health app so you can view any changes from your established baseline.

 For Wrist Temperature to work, you’ll need to have sleep tracking set up on your Apple Watch and the Sleep Focus needs to have been enabled for at least four hours a night over about five nights.